waylonggggg/tp/docs/DeveloperGuide.md

        Expected: The app does not have the `Chess` CCA.
 Error details shown in the status message.
     5. Test case: `add_c 0 c/Basketball`
        Expected: No student is edited.
 Error details shown in the status message as the index is out of the student list.
-    6. Test case: `add_c 1 c/Member`
-       Expected: Error details shown in the status message because default role cannot be assigned.
-    7. Other test cases to try: `add_c 1 c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+    6. Other test cases to try: `add_c 1 c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
        Expected: No student is edited.
 Error message is shown as parameters with invalid formats were provided.

 ### Removing a CCA from a student

 1. Removing a CCA from a student.
     1. Prerequisite: List all students using the `list` command.
 Multiple students in the list.
 Multiple CCAs in the list and it has `Basketball` and `Acting`.
 It does not contain `Chess`.
+The first student is in `Basketball` CCA.
     2. Test case: `remove_c 1 c/Basketball`
        Expected: The first student is removed from the `Basketball` CCA.
 The updated student details are shown in the list.
     3. Test case: `remove_c 1 c/Basketball`
        Expected: The first student is already not in any CCA.
 Error details shown in the status message.